Skip to main content

 Some tests can return different results based on your configuration options.

-You can also combine these tests with tests to your workflows and risk levels by giving the profiles details that are critical to your smart policies and risk models, such as nationality, pledge amount and so on.
+You can also combine these tests with tests to your workflows and risk levels by giving the profiles details that are critical to your smart policies and risk models, such as nationality, pledge amount, and so on.

 Live checks do run with data providers that are free of charge, such as Companies House.
-With those checks, you can test with real data and real results are returned.
+With those checks, you can test with real data, and real results are returned.

-Testing your API integration
+API integration testing

 When testing your API integration, you should confirm that: